Verizon - The #1 Phone Carrier

 Special Features (3/5 points)

-Verizon can't quite match the special features that T-Mobile provides to its subscribers — few carriers can — but it rewards customers in a few different ways.
+Verizon can't quite match the other special features that T-Mobile provides to its subscribers — few carriers can — but it rewards customers in a few different ways.
 That unlimited data plan Verizon added this year includes calling from the U.S. to Mexico and Canada.
 Travel in those two countries, and you'll pay $5 extra per day to use your phone's existing data plan.
 (It's $10 a day if you travel to more than 100 other countries.)

 Verizon's new Verizon Up program lets you earn a credit for every $300 you spend on products and services with the carrier, and that includes your monthly bill.
 Each credit earns you a reward such as discounts and giveaways.
 Unfortunately, to participate, you need to enroll in in Verizon Selects, which tracks personal data such as web and app usage.